rayhaanbhikha/coding-challenge/README.md

 To run this api service locally you will need `Node.js` installed on your machine.
 Having `Yarn` installed on your machine is also preferable but `npm` will also suffice (but the commands below will be different slightly).

-To start the api service, navigate to the applications directory and run the following commands:
+To start the api service, navigate to the app directory and run the following commands:

 ```sh
     #  install npm modules